 | Backup level | Cluster level | Tenant level |

-| Privileges | Only the sys tenant can perform backup operations, such as setting the backup path, initiating a backup, and viewing the backup progress. |
+| Permissions | Only the sys tenant can perform backup operations, such as setting the backup path, initiating a backup, and checking the backup progress. |

-Both the sys tenant and the administrator of a user tenant can perform backup operations. |
+Both the sys tenant and the administrator user of a user tenant can perform backup operations. |

-| Backup path setting method | Use the ALTER SYSTEM SET BACKUP_DEST statement to set the backup path at the cluster level. |
+| Method for setting the backup path | Use the ALTER SYSTEM SET BACKUP_DEST statement to set the cluster-level backup path. |

-Use the ALTER SYSTEM SET DATA_BACKUP_DEST statement to set the backup path at the tenant level.
-The data backup path and log archive path can be independently configured. |
+Use the ALTER SYSTEM SET DATA_BACKUP_DEST statement to set the tenant-level backup path.
+The data backup path and the log archive path can be independently configured. |

-| Data backup to a specified path | The sys tenant initiates data backup by executing the ALTER SYSTEM BACKUP TENANT tenant_name_list TO backup_destination; statement. |
+| Data backup to a specified path | The sys tenant can execute the ALTER SYSTEM BACKUP TENANT tenant_name_list TO backup_destination; statement to initiate data backup. |

-| BACKUP PLUS ARCHIVELOG feature | Not supported. | Supported. |
+| BACKUP PLUS ARCHIVELOG feature | Not supported | Supported |

-| Space expansion | Snapshot points are retained during backup, leading to storage space expansion during the backup process. | Snapshot points are not retained, so no space expansion occurs. |
+| Space expansion | Snapshots are retained during backup, which may cause storage space expansion. | Snapshots are not retained, so no space expansion occurs. |

-| Standby database backup | Not supported. | Supported. |
+| Backup of standby database | Not supported | Supported |

-| Views | The backup-related views are as follows:
+| Views | The following five views are related to backup:

 |